-1. What is the definition of STAR's Crop Year?

-STAR is focused on improving in-field management and sets our Crop Year to capture all field preparation activities starting after harvest and including any pre-plant and in-season activities up to harvest.
-The STAR program year runs from June 1, 2024, when the new field form is released, through November 1, 2024.

-- Why is my contact information needed?
+- What is the definition of STAR's Crop Year?
+STAR is focused on improving in-field management and sets our Crop Year to capture all field preparation activities starting after harvest and including any pre-plant and in-season activities up to harvest. - Why is my contact information needed?
 Once your field is rated, you may be selected for verification.
-We will also contact you with your results and offer a field sign for you to display your rating.

-- 3. How do I order a field sign?
+We will also contact you with your results and offer a field sign for you to display your rating. - 3.
+How do I order a field sign?

-Contact your local STAR Rep using the "Contact" page on our website or email info@starfreetool.com.
-You can also request a field sign through the STAR Web Tool.
+Contact your local STAR Rep using the "Contact" page on our website or email admin@lllinoisSTAR.org.
+You can also request a field sign through the STAR Tool.
 A post is not provided with the STAR sign.